dev-kanishk/FTlabs_task/README.md

 ## Custom Management Command to populate the database
 This command fills the database with the dummy data.<br/>
 command: `python manage.py populate_UserRecord` <br/>
-This command will be creating 5 User objects and each user will have 5 activity periods
+Command will be creating 5 User objects and each user will have 5 activity periods